ebuchman/blog/content/posts/properties-of-money.md

 - the MoE is for clearing debts, here and now
 - the SoV is for clearing debts, elsewhere or later

-And that between each property, lies an essential tension:
+Between each property, lies an essential tension:

-- UoA/MoE: liquidity - the tension between elasticity and discipline
+- UoA/MoE: **liquidity** - the tension between elasticity and discipline
-- MoE/SoV: legitimacy - the tension between bad and good money
+- MoE/SoV: **legitimacy** - the tension between bad and good money
-- SoV/UoA: solvency - the tension between deflation and inflation
+- SoV/UoA: **solvency** - the tension between deflation and inflation

 We will begin by considering money itself, as a settlement medium.
 We then look at the UoA, the denominator of debts, and its tension with the MoE, which yields